wandb/docs/docs/guides/artifacts/explore-and-traverse-an-artifact-graph.md

 ## Use the API to track lineage
 You can also navigate a graph using the [W&B API](../../ref/python/public-api/api.md).

-Create an artifact object.
+Create an artifact.
 First, create a run with `wandb.init`.
 Then,create a new artifact or retrieve an existing one with `wandb.Artifact`.
 Next, add files to the artifact with `.add_file`.
 Finally, log the artifact to the run with `.log_artifact`.
 The finished code looks something like this:

 ```python
 with wandb.init() as run: